The NBPA does not provide practice exams, however, sample exam questions can be found at the very bottom of this section.

 Correct Answer: C. A team doesn't get to use BOTH Salary Cap Room AND the mid-level exception.
 Once they create room, the exceptions essentially are replaced by the room.
 The only "exception" to this general principle (other than the one-year minimum salary, which teams can always give), is the "Room Exception," which is specifically granted for teams that go under the Cap to use Room.
 They get rewarded by having this additional exception to sign an additional player.
 In our hypothetical, a team that is under the Cap by more than the amount of the Mid-level exception, does not get to use their Room AND also the mid-level exception.

-Question 2: The Jazz want to trade Bob Cousy, making $4M this Season, to the Magic; only $2M of Cousy's Salary is protected for Skill and Injury/Illness.
+Question 2: The Jazz want to trade Bob Cousy, who was signed to a one-year contract for $4M on July 10, 2019, to the Magic; only $2M of Cousy's Salary is protected for Skill and Injury/Illness.
 The Jazz are interested in trading only Cousy and no other players.
 Additionally, no matter how the trade is structured, the Jazz will be under the Luxury Tax after the trade.

 What is the maximum amount of Salary the Jazz can receive in the trade?